drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

 destructive due to the nature of unversioned content, and since this goes against Fossil’s philosophy of immutable history, nobody gets cap “y” on a Fossil repo by default, not even the Setup or Admin users.
-A Setup or Admin user must grant “y” cap to someone — not necessarily themselves! — this powerful capability before modifications to remote unversioned content are possible.
+A Setup or Admin user must grant cap “y” to someone — not necessarily themselves! — before modifications to remote unversioned content are possible.

 Operations on unversioned content made without this capability affect